jitbit/MapDataReader/README.md

 }
 ```

 When the C# compiler sees two extension methods with the same signature, it uses the one that's "[closer](https://ericlippert.com/2013/12/23/closer-is-better/)" to your code.
 "Closiness" - is determined by multiple factos - same namespace, same assembly, derived class vs base class etc. etc (go read the article linked).
-Anyways, adding an override like this will switch your code from using reflection to using source generator, while still keeping awesomeness of Dapper.
+Anyways, adding an override like this will silently switch your existing code from using Dapper/reflection to using our source generator, while still keeping awesomeness of Dapper and barely touching your code.